msc-acse/ACSE-5/Readme.md

 9. 11/2 – Templates.
 Reference Counting.
 Dense and iterative methods for matrix inversion.
 (Steven Dargaville)
 10. 14/2 – Wavelets (Steven Dargaville).
 An introduction to image processing and filters.
 (Adriana Paluszny)
 11. 18/2 – An introduction to the architecture of a commercial Medical Imaging cloud-based software.
 (Adriana Paluszny + External Speaker(s))
-12. 21/2 – Computer-based programming class test.
+12. 21/2 – Computer-based programming class coursework.

 ## Team